VASECTOMY OCCLUSION: WHICH IS THE BEST TECHNIQUE?

 - Men who had a Vasectomy ‘had an increased risk of prostate cancer compared with non-vasectomized men.’

 - Men who had a Vasectomy had a ‘diminished relative risk of all other cancers.’

-All studies that are ‘observational’ need to be treated with a pinch of salt.
+All studies that are ‘observational’ need to be treated with caution.
 The researchers did take account of ‘potential known confounding factors’ but it’s almost impossible to truly take account of all confounding factors.

 Numerous other studies have found no increased risk of Prostate cancer following a vasectomy.

 The American Urology Association vasectomy guideline is made up of a panel of over 50 experts.
 The guideline is updated every few years, and the most recent 2015 guideline does not find that vasectomy and prostate cancer are associated.

 How common is fainting during or shortly after vasectomy?